 Well, we aren’t here today to solve that problem for you exactly.
 We are just assuming you’ll do the right thing and a buy a place 😉

 And while we are happy to tell you the best place to live in North Carolina, this analysis is going to tackle the question of the best place to buy a house as an investor.
 That is we are going to try and determine the up and coming cities in the Tar Heel State.

 The best deal in North Carolina at the moment?
-That would be King according to our analysis.
+That would be Wendell according to our analysis.

-Here’s a look at the top ten places to buy a home in North Carolina:
+Here’s a look at the top ten places to buy a home in North Carolina for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

 If you’re not worried about finding a deal on good places to live, check out the most expensive places to live in North Carolina and, for those of you on a budget, the cheapest places to live in North Carolina.

 For more North Carolina reading, check out:

 - These Are The 10 Best Counties To Live In North Carolina